Experimental Design for Causal Effect Identification: Single C-component Identification

 \subsection{Minimum Hitting Set Formulation}

-In this section, we propose a formulation of the min-cost intervention problem in terms of yet another NP-hard problem known as the minimum-weight hitting set (MWHS) problem.
-This formulation will allow us to find algorithms to solve or approximate our problem in the later sections. \begin{definition}[MWHS] Let $V=\{v_1,...,v_n\}$ be a set of objects along with a weight function $\omega:V\to\mathbbm{R}^{\geq0}$.
-Given a collection of subsets of $V$ such as $\mathbf{F}=\{F_1,...,F_k\}$, $F_i\subseteq V,\ 1\leq i\leq k$, a hitting set for $\mathbf{F}$ is a subset $A\subseteq V$ such $A$ hits all the sets in $\mathbf{F}$, i.e., for any $1\leq i\leq k$, $A\cap F_i\neq\emptyset$.
-The weighted minimum hitting set problem's objective is to find a set $A^*$ among all hitting sets that minimizes $\sum_{a\in A}\omega(a)$. \end{definition} It is known that special structures, called \emph{hedges} that are formed for $Q[S]$ in $\mathcal{G}$ prevent the identifiability of the causal effect $Q[S]$ \cite{shpitser2006identification}.
+In this section, we propose a formulation of the minimum-cost intervention problem in terms of the minimum-weight hitting set (MWHS) problem.
+This formulation will allow us to find algorithms to solve or approximate our problem in later sections.

+It is known that special structures, called \emph{hedges} that are formed for $Q[S]$ in $\mathcal{G}$ prevent the identifiability of the causal effect $Q[S]$ \citep{shpitser2006identification}.
 On the other hand, intervening on a vertex of a hedge allows us to eliminate it from the graph.
 Hence, the problem of identifying $Q[S]$ is equivalent to finding a subset of vertices that hits all the hedges formed for $Q[S]$.
-In other words, the min-cost intervention problem can be reformulated as a MWHS problem.
+In other words, the minimum-cost intervention problem can be reformulated as a MWHS problem.
 For simplicity, here, we use a slightly modified definition of a hedge.
-In Appendix \ref{apdx: prelim}, we show that it is equivalent to the original definition in \cite{shpitser2006identification}.
+In Appendix \ref{apdx: prelim}, we show that it is equivalent to the original definition in \citep{shpitser2006identification}.

-\begin{restatable}{definition}{defhedge}(Hedge) Let $\mathcal{G}$ be a semi-Markovian graph and $S$ be a subset of its vertices such that $\mathcal{G}_{[S]}$ is a c-component.
+\begin{restatable}{definition}{defhedge}\text{\normalfont(Hedge)} Let $\mathcal{G}$ be a semi-Markovian graph and $S$ be a subset of its vertices such that $\mathcal{G}_{[S]}$ is a c-component.
 A subset $F$ is a hedge formed for $Q[S]$ in $\mathcal{G}$ if $S\subsetneq F$, $F$ is the set of ancestors of $S$ in $\mathcal{G}_{[F]}$, and $\mathcal{G}_{[F]}$ is a c-component. \end{restatable}